-When I look back on what this year looked like for us, I envision myself trudging through knee-deep mud, working with all of my effort just to take one tiny step forward each and every day.
+When I look back on what previous years looked like for us, I envision myself trudging through knee-deep mud, working with all of my efforts just to take one tiny step forward each and every day.

 It was a really hard year, you guys.
 I personally battled with heavy doubt, broken friendships, questioning my identity and faith, unmet expectations, the insane challenges of motherhood, family struggles and so much more.